More than half of all executive assistants leave within two years.

 The Best Way To Avoid A Challenging Transition

-At Boldly, we took all of the pain points—hiring costs, legal compliance concerns, talent level, industry-specific concerns, flexibility, affordability—and created a simple solution.
-Our subscription staffing model, paired with incredibly stringent vetting of talent and hiring as our own W2 employees can work for anyone.
+We took all of the pain points—hiring costs, legal compliance concerns, talent level, industry-specific concerns, flexibility, affordability—and created a simple solution.

 We’d love to have a conversation with you, even if you’re only in the preparation stages for potential changes ahead.